aiman-hussain07/ToDo-List/README.md

 10. Push changes to the main(or any branch name) branch, use the command 'git push origin main(or any branch name)'.
 This step updates the Github repository.

 # Some Shortcuts
-Instead of always writing "git push origin main", we write "git push -u origin main" i.e. setting origin.
-Once one does that, one only needs to write "git push"
+Instead of always writing "git push origin main", we write "git push -u origin main" i.e. setting origin/ git set-upstream allows you to set the default remote branch for your current local branch.
+Once one does that, one only needs to write "git push" .

+When there is such a change in which only a single file is modified and no new(/untracked) is created, there commit and add can be done together using 'git commit -am "some msg'